hsuonsivu/hsupublic/3d-models/README.md

 spring makes a spring, with flat ends and mid plate.
 Mid plate splits the spring direction to avoid spring creating torsion when compressing.
-You need cylinder around the spring to avoid it being easily, and 3D printed springs are generally not very reliable.
+You need cylinder around the spring to avoid it bending easily, and 3D printed springs are generally not very reliable.
 The spring can be printed vertically and needs no supports.
+It takes height, diameter, end plate thickness, spring thickness.
+In particular spring thickness is very material specific.

 ### lattialista.scad